LabTranslationalArchitectomics/expressyouRcell/README.md

 The additional parameter ```grouping_vars``` can be specified to subselect genes associated only to a subset of specified categories (e.g. in case of DEGs classification, “up” and “down”).
 Default value of this parameter is null.
 In this case, all the genes are selected and their corresponding values are averaged for each subcellular localization, regardless any classification.
 However, in some cases you may desire to select only a subset of genes, and discard others, such as genes detected as invariant following a differential analysis.
 For instance, when the logFC values are used for defining the color shade of the cellular regions and organelles, it may be desirable to include only differentially expressed genes with the `grouping_vars`.
 As displayed in the example below, the `grouping_vars` parameter takes as input a list with a named character vector.
 The vector name must match the `group_by` parameter, and the vector items (e.g. classes "+" and "-") must be present in the `timepoint_list` *data.tables* columns named as `group_by`.

-For example, the following lines will generate two distinct cellular pictograms (for the specified classes '+' and '-') for each time point in your list, as can be seen in the picture below.
+For example, the following lines will generate two distinct cellular pictographs (for the specified classes '+' and '-') for each time point in your list, as can be seen in the picture below.

 ```
 example_list_output <- color_cell(timepoint_list = example_list,